Heritage Series: Nuestra Señora de Gracia Church (Guadalupe Church)

 The tale of Our Lady of Guadalupe

 The tale of Our Lady of Guadalupe began on December 19, 1531, when the Virgin Mary appeared before an elderly Mexican peasant named Juan Diego while on his way to church.
-The apparition happened at Tepeyac Hill where there once stood an Aztec Temple.
+The apparition happened at Tepeyac Hill, where there once stood an Aztec Temple.

-The Virgin instructed Juan to ask the bishop to build a church on the site where she appeared so that she may be visited by Mexicans who had petitions or who wanted to be healed.
+The Virgin instructed Juan to ask the bishop to build a church on the site where she appeared so that she could be visited by Mexicans who had petitions or who wanted to be healed.

 Unfortunately, Juan was unable to return to the Bishop for 3 days because his uncle became seriously sick.
-When his uncle’s health took a turn out for the worse, Juan decided that it was time to get a priest.
+When his uncle’s health took a turn for the worse, Juan decided that it was time to get a priest.

 When Juan opened his tilma, the roses fell to the floor.
-However, both men were astounded the see the image of the Virgin Mother imprinted on the tilma.
+However, both men were astounded to see the image of the Virgin Mother imprinted on the tilma.
 In the image, she appeared as a native princess with her head bowed and hands folded in prayer to God.

-Under her feet, is a great crescent moon, a symbol of the old Aztec religion, a message that is more powerful than the Aztec gods, yet she herself is not God.
+Under her feet is a great crescent moon, a symbol of the old Aztec religion, a message that is more powerful than the Aztec gods, yet she herself is not God.

 As an epilogue, a church was built in honor of Our Lady of Guadalupe.
 Juan Diego's tilma, with a shelf-life of only around 30 years, remained miraculously preserved.

-On October 12, 1945, Pope Pius XII, decreed Our Lady of Guadalupe to be "Patroness of all the Americas."
+On October 12, 1945, Pope Pius XII decreed Our Lady of Guadalupe to be "Patroness of all the Americas."
 Her feast day is December 12, and it is a Holy Day of Obligation in Mexico.

 Epilogue